ash-mcc/dcs-shorts/scrapbook-of-prior-work/README.md

 * Iceland's [COVID-19 data site](https://www.covid.statistics.gov.scot]is/data) is user friendly.
 * [statistics.gov.scot](https://statistics.gov.scot) makes many useful datasets available as linked open data.
 Its datasets include some (e.g. Household Waste and Population) that are core to providing data about waste in Scotland.
 * [This RDF based platform](https://semantic.eea.europa.eu/) of the European Environment Agency, seems very impressive.
+* [Data Commons](http://datacommons.org/) - "Linking the world's public datasets".
+    * "is an open knowledge repository that combines data from public datasets".
+    * "We cleaned and processed the data so you don't have to."
+    * "Access and analyze the graph easily using API's in Python, R, or Google Sheets."
 * [mySociety](https://www.mysociety.org) - "We help people become active citizens."
 "Our technology, research and data are used by individual citizens, journalists, and civil society in over 40 countries around the world."
 Really nice approach to opening up data and code for the common good.